physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial1.rst

 Tutorial 1: R-peak detection
 ==========

-In this tutorial we will learn how to load an electrocardiogram (ECG) recording and performing R-peak detection.
+In this tutorial you will learn how to load an electrocardiogram (ECG) recording and perform R-peak detection.
+You will also learn how to manually correct miss-detections.

 **PhysioZoo software**